-During the forthcoming bundled payment rebasing process, we hope that CMS will consider both the positive and negative impacts of the recent changes in ESA utilization.
+During the forthcoming bundled payment rebasing process, we hope that CMS will consider the impacts of the recent changes in ESA utilization.
 We want to ensure that CMS rebasing does not drive practice patterns further in the direction of increased transfusions to the detriment of patient outcomes.
 CMS must also work quickly to return a blood hemoglobin lower limit or other appropriate anemia management measure to the QIP.
 While we understand the reasoning to incentivize reduced use of ESAs in the QIP, we call on CMS to instead incentivize proper anemia management.
-Overprescribing ESAs before the bundled payment system posed significant harm to patients, but it is essential not to discount the adverse effects of under-prescribing these necessary anemia management medications.
+It is essential not to discount the adverse effects of under-prescribing these necessary anemia management medications.

-As patient advocacy groups we are proud to share CMS's commitment to ensuring high quality care for all dialysis patients.
-We thank you for the opportunity to share our feedback and welcome the chance to work with you on this important issue in the future.
+As patient advocacy groups, we are grateful for CMS's commitment to ensuring high quality care for all dialysis patients.
+We appreciate your attention to this issue and your consideration of our input.
+We would like to offer ourselves as a resource as this process moves forward and we welcome the chance to work with you on this important matter in the future.